guydjiken/guydjiken.github.io/README.md

 ## Summary/About Me
 Experienced cybersecurity professional transitioning from a strong DevOps background, skilled in securing cloud environments and implementing security best practices across development pipelines.
 Proficient in Linux, SQL, Python, and cloud platforms such as AWS and Azure, with hands-on experience integrating security controls into DevOps workflows.
-Certified in CompTIA Security+, AWS, Google, and (ISC)² Certified in Cybersecurity (CC), with expertise in threat identification, vulnerability management, and compliance with industry standards like NIST.
+Certified in CompTIA Security+, AWS, Google Cybersecurity Professional, and CCNA Certified in Network (Cisco), with expertise in threat identification, vulnerability management, and compliance with industry standards like NIST.
 Seeking a role where data security is critical, ensuring the protection and management of sensitive information in compliance with privacy regulations.
 ## Areas of expertise/Qualification